 We spent over 100 hours testing robo-advisors, opening and funding an account with each robo to acquire a true client experience and find the best robo advisors

-to acquire a true client experience.
-Here, we will compare Ally Invest Advisors vs Wealthfront to see which robo-advisor is best.
+.
+In this comparison, we will compare Ally Invest Advisors vs Wealthfront to see which robo-advisor is better.

-Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo provides live chat support as an option.
-Ally Invest Advisors has live chat support, Wealthfront doesn't.
+Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
+However, not every robo-advisor offers live chat support.
+Ally Invest Advisors makes live chat support available to clients, while Wealthfront does not.

 Overall, Wealthfront takes the upper hand with 5.00 stars over Ally Invest Advisors's 3.50 stars.
 And, as far as individual category awards go, Wealthfront finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Ally Invest Advisors came up with none of these.